 Remember that this is just an example of how to trim a classic full beard.
 There are many other types of full beard styles you could choose to try instead.

-Some other possible examples include the V-tapering ducktail beard, the Garibaldi beard style which has a wider and bushier bottom part, the Viking beard, or you could even go for the big hipster beard.
+Some other possible examples include tapering beard styles such as the ducktail beard, the Garibaldi beard style which has a wider and bushier bottom part, the Viking beard, or you could even go for the big hipster beard.

 Some Great Full Beard Examples

 There are so many celebrities, bearded actors, and other popular people with full beards to draw inspiration from.